3.8.13 UA - qualification & payability

 Example 1: Bob and Vera each receive Age.
 Both are eligible for UA, but it is not payable to either of them as the value of the UA is already incorporated into their rate of payment.

-Example 2: Tom receives Age and Jane receives PA.
-On the UA test day both are eligible for UA, but it is only payable to Jane.
-Jane receives the 'partnered' rate of UA.
+Example 2: Tom and Jane are under 21, receive DSP, and are without children.
+On the UA test day both are eligible for UA, and each receives the 'partnered' rate of UA.